-Hunter Exploration Group has a 2% Net Smelter Return interest and Shear Minerals Ltd. has a 8.5% Net Profits Interest.
+Hunter Exploration Group has a 2% Net Smelter Return interest, Shear Minerals Ltd. has a 5.0% Net Profits Interest and Stornoway Diamond Corp. has a 3.5% Net Profits Interest.
 The agreement pertains to all commodities other than diamonds.